christensenjairus/Incrypto/README.md

 # Incrypto

-This is an Electron-based messaging app (both Server and Client) that allows you to make and use your own encryption algorithms.
+This is an Electron-based messaging app (both server and client) that allows you to make and use your own encryption algorithms.

 ## To Use